jdesbonnet/Underground_Sensor_Experiment_1/README.md

   * Set poll interval to reasonably long time 5 - 15 minutes.
   * Set low power poll mode and save configuration (command "M 2 S")

+## Log

+### 27 Feb 2017

+Telemetry indicated that there was at most a few days of battery life left.
+Dug up sensor at about 16:30, replaced battery and updated firmware from version 0.7.1 to 0.7.3.
+This version fixes a power management bug (Issue #13) which should significantly improve battery life.
+Cell voltage was found to be 2.447V before replacement.
+It was found that the unit transmitted 49460 messages from start of experiment which agrees reasonably well with my estimate of 54000 messages.

+Depth of sensor was re-measured.
+Surface to top of outer jar: 28cm.
+Hight of jar 17cm, which would put the sensor at about dept 40cm.

+Firmware file RF9x_0.7.3.bin (SHA256 a10bc2c3f7cda16a02d4500f7b653b8fa19b2cfea7b436cc161ccf47905c4a29).

+### 4 Dec 2016

+Sensor buried.
+Experiment started.

 ## References

 [1] https://github.com/jdesbonnet/RFM69_LPC812_firmware